BlameVic/Steph/README.md

-VchatSteph
+Steph
 ==========

-Steph from #ngnl on Vchat
+Steph from #ngnl on Vchat and IRC